-Aggregate rental expenses under Jazz operating leases were approximately \$2,800, \$3,000 and \$2,600 for the years ended December 31, 2016, 2015 and 2014, respectively.
-Future minimum payments for Jazz's non-cancelable operating building leases are approximately \$2,800 for each of the years 2017 through 2019, approximately \$2,400 for each of the years 2020 through 2021 and approximately \$500 thereafter.
+Aggregate rental expenses under Jazz operating leases were approximately \$2,800, \$2,800 and \$3,000 for the years ended December 31, 2017, 2016 and 2015, respectively.

+Future minimum payments for Jazz's non-cancelable operating building leases are approximately \$2,800 for each of the years 2018 through 2019, approximately \$2,400 for each of the years 2020 through 2021 and approximately \$500 thereafter.

-In 2014, TPSCo entered into a five-year lease agreement with Panasonic to lease the building and facilities of its three fabs in Hokuriko, Japan for the manufacturing business of TPSCo.
+In 2014, TPSCo entered into a five-year operational lease agreement with Panasonic to lease the building and facilities of its three fabs in Hokuriko, Japan for the manufacturing business of TPSCo.
 The parties agreed to have good faith discussions regarding the terms and conditions for extension of the term of the lease agreement, taking into account the terms provided thereunder prior to the expiration thereof and the fair market prices existing at the time of the extension.

-Future minimum payments under TPSCo's non-cancelable operating building and facilities lease were approximately \$13,393, \$13,393 and \$3,113 for the years 2017, 2018 and 2019 respectively.
+Future minimum payments under TPSCo's non-cancelable operating building and facilities lease are \$14,075 and \$3,518 for the year 2018 and the first quarter of 2019 (end of the lease term), respectively.